JacobBaumel/bakermaker/resources/SSHAdminKeyGen.md

 Important notes:
 * There cannot be two users with the same name.
 Make sure the administrator name is unique from student names
-* User names are up to 64 characters long
+* Usernames are up to 64 characters long